-Loss has ushered in a whole host of things and for a long time I believed most were bad.
+Loss has ushered in a whole host of things for a long time I believed were bad.
 These days, I see the good too.
 The quiet, peace that passes understanding, hope, deep-longing prayers I would never pray otherwise.
 Books, friends, space, time.

 I bet those of us who have lost something or someone this year could say the same.
 If not yet, eventually.
 It takes time for joy to renew.

 This week, South Carolina had rare December snow.
 All the houses are decorated for Christmas, you can see lighted trees through windows, snow falling outside.
 It was as Currier and Ives as the South will get.